Advice

 • Digital payment services are convenient, but transaction fees and dollar amount limits might be prohibitive.

-Many drivers choose to sell or trade vehicles with professional dealers, but others prefer to sell privately.
-If you decide to sell a car on your own, there are a few things to know about exchanging funds with the buyer.
+Many drivers choose to sell or trade their vehicles to professional dealers, while others prefer to sell privately.
+If you decide to sell a car on your own, the goal is simple: get paid safely, with funds you can verify.

 Depending on the circumstances, the transaction can be stressful and confusing, especially if it’s your first time selling a car.
-When selecting the best option, you must consider the amount of money involved for the car’s value, the level of security, and the convenience of each method.
+When selecting the best option, consider three things: the sale price, how well you know the buyer, and how quickly you need cleared funds.

-We’re outlining common transaction types to help make sure the process is smooth and hassle-free.
+We’re outlining common transaction types to ensure the process is smooth and hassle-free.
 No matter your chosen method, conduct the deal in a public setting for your comfort and safety.
 Here are the best ways to exchange funds in a car sale.

 Cash

-• Simple Process: Completing a sale with cash is as easy as it is quick.
-The process is simple and the least time-consuming.
+• Simple process: Completing a sale with cash is quick and straightforward.

-• Privacy: Cash transactions offer a degree of privacy since there’s no paper trail, like with a bank transfer or checks.
-Some may prefer this option for security reasons or mere personal preference.
+• Privacy: Cash transactions offer a degree of privacy since there’s no paper trail.

-• Limitations: Cash payments can be limited to smaller amounts.
-If the transaction involves a more considerable sum, using this payment method is less practical.
+• Limitations: Cash payments are less practical for large amounts.
 Federal law requires a person to report cash transactions of more than $10,000 to the IRS.

 MORE: How to Sell a Car Without a Title